Puerto Rico - the Rich Port

 Old San Juan Fortifications

 Massive fortifications. – walls and forts - surround a large part of the island city.
-This is the Malta of the Mediterranean.
-The largest forts are run by the American National Parks Service.
+This is the Malta of the Caribbean.
+The biggest forts are run by the American National Parks Service.
 They’re in charge of the trail that leads round the headland below the walls.
 There are great views across to the mainland and balmy breezes turning into bracing wake you up winds as I head north to the Atlantic coast.
 The path clearing volunteers have also taken on the care of the city’s stray cats.
 There are hundreds of them emerging from the bushes, mewing hopefully.

 The key fortifications are the sprawling sixteenth-century Fort San Felipe del Morro, with its lighthouse and green spaces on the headland - kite (chiringo) flying is popular here in the ocean breezes - and the seventeenth-century Fort San Cristóbal, defending the hinterland.
 They are both part of the national Parks San Juan National Historic Site.
 Countless picturesque turrets demand to be photographed, not to mention gates, the Santa María Magdalena de Pazzis Cemetery, with its red domed church located just outside the city walls and La Princesa, the former jail.